ChrisTracy/K2WET/README.md

 | 400 | `BAD REQUEST` |
 | 404 | `NOT FOUND` |
 | 500 | `INTERNAL SERVER ERROR` |

+##Rate Limits
+As of right now the api supports 500 records returned and 8 requests per 10 seconds.
+These limits are subject to change.
+If you need higher limits you can easily deploy this app with the two libraries listed above.

 ## Notes